DharmikBhisara6/marketing-ml-analysis/README.md

 2. Which model gives better results?
 3. Does scaling improve performance?
 4. Which features are most important?
-5. Can tuning improve the model?
+5. Does hyperparameter tuning improve model performance?
 6. How well does the model classify results?
 7. What final insights can we draw?